threeML/threeML/docs/team.rst

 - Make decisions on the scope, content and development priorities for the *ThreeML* package.
 - Support and grow the *ThreeML* team (help find people-power and funding)
 - Support and coordinate the use of *ThreeML* for scientific or technical studies and papers
-- Organise and drive all non-technical aspects of the project on a day-to-day basis.
+- Organize and drive all non-technical aspects of the project on a day-to-day basis.
 - Keep an overview and help coordinate all activities that have some involvement of *ThreeML*, such as e.g. papers, presentations or posters about or using *ThreeML* at gamma-ray or X-ray astronomy meetings or conferences, or tutorials at schools / workshops on gamma-ray astronomy data analysis.
 - Manage the *ThreeML* developer / maintainer / contributor team.
 Distribute tasks and assign responsibilities to other *ThreeML* developers.
 - Ensure that anyone interested in contributing to *ThreeML* development has good resources (documentation, communication, mentoring) to get started.
 Specifically: maintain the *ThreeML* developer documentation that describes all aspects of *ThreeML* development (code, testing, documentation, processes).
-- Organise *ThreeML* developer calls and coding sprints via *ThreeML*-meetings
+- Organize *ThreeML* developer calls and coding sprints via *ThreeML*-meetings
 - Schedule *ThreeML* releases and define which fixes and features go in which release, taking the needs of people and projects using *ThreeML* as well as available manpower for developments into account.
 Either execute releases directly or assign a release manager.
 - Monitor and assign of issues and pull requests,
 - Ensure *ThreeML* infrastructure is well set up and maintained (issue tracker and pull requests on Github, continuous integration tests, documentation builds, releases and distribution).